jeckodevelopment/datasets/README.md

 This repository hosts some open datasets.

 ## Type of Data
-Main focus at the moment is to maintain open data about local speed and red light camers throughout the Province of Lecce, Italy.
+Main focus at the moment is to maintain open data about local speed cameras and red light cameras throughout the Province of Lecce, Italy.

+### Note
+This repository contains data about cameras' routes and position.
+If you want to check the time of service, please look at www.autoveloxlecce.it

 ## Available datasets